nmis-group/.github/profile/README.md

 Each functional group can be organised into smaller teams if they desire.

-### Repository Naming Conventions
+### Code Repositories
 Code repositories (repos) may be created for projects or may be used for ongoing capability development.
 Repos may be public or private:

 - Public - Accessible to the entire internet.
+Nothing IP sensitive should be part of a pubic repo.
 - Private - Accessible to designated groups/individuals or external collaborators within the NMIS Group Github organisation.
+-
+- Please note, since the GitHUb servers are located in the US by default, nothing that would compromise export control, internal NMIS rules or external partner rules should be part of a repo (public or private(.
+GitHub Enterprise can be purchased to define cloud tenancy within the UK if this becomes an ongoing requirement.
+Any code that has IP sensitivities should be discussed with your IP champion and if there is any doubt, store code offline on NMIS/University of Strathclyde servers.

 For repo naming, please refer to [this guide](https://github.com/nmis-group/.github/blob/main/guide--repo-naming-conventions.md).